netdata/netdata/health/README.md

 ### Expressions

-netdata has an internal [infix expression parser](../libnetdata/eval).
+Netdata has an internal [infix expression parser](../libnetdata/eval).
 This parses expressions and creates an internal structure that allows fast execution of them.

 These operators are supported `+`, `-`, `*`, `/`, `<`, `<=`, `<>`, `!=`, `>`, `>=`, `&&`, `||`,
 `!`, `AND`, `OR`, `NOT`.
 Boolean operators result in either `1` (true) or `0` (false).

 The conditional evaluation operator `?` is supported too.
 Using this operator IF-THEN-ELSE conditional statements can be specified.
-The format is: `(condition) ? (true expression) :
-(false expression)`.
-So, netdata will first evaluate the `condition` and based on the result will either evaluate `true expression` or `false expression`.
+The format is: `(condition) ? (true expression) :(false expression)`.
+So, Netdata will first evaluate the `condition` and based on the result will either evaluate `true expression` or `false expression`.

 Example: `($this > 0) ? ($avail * 2) : ($used / 2)`.

 Nested such expressions are also supported (i.e. `true expression` and `false expression` can contain conditional evaluations).

 Expressions also support the `abs()` function.